Fractional CFO vs Interim CFO: Key Differences & When to Hire

 “We do a lot of prototyping on desktops,” McLaren said.
 “As we prove the value and the use cases, we then start getting ready for production.
 But don’t build in production first.
 Get the proof value with your customer market in place before you start building.”

-He elaborated on the importance of not just having clean data, but that it’s also production-ready, which means having a quality data lake infrastructure.
+He elaborated on the importance of having clean data that is also production-ready, which means having a quality data lake infrastructure.

 “Having your data pipes with things like Azure Data Factory, having good storage…or using Databricks Delta Lake on top of that, having a production-ready data environment is important,” he said.
 “Once you’ve got your models ready…you can plug in a lot of open source tools.
 So there’s really no one platform to rule at all.”